simacan/react-mapbox-gl/README.md

 - See the example to display a big amount of markers : [London cycle example](example/src/london-cycle.js)
 - See the example to display all the availables shapes : [All shapes example](example/src/all-shapes.js)
 - See the example to display a GEOJson file : [geojson example](example/src/geojson-example.js)
+- See the example to display a WMS layer : [geojson example](example/src/WMSExample.js)
+- See the example to display a Raster layer : [geojson example](example/src/RasterExample.js)

 ### Run the examples